Prep

 Task 1 — Rivian is a new prospect.
 You are pitching Flow to them for the first time.
 The interviewer plays Rivian Head of Systems Engineering evaluating whether to purchase.
 Treat this as a first sales call.
 Do not reference Rivian as a customer story — use Joby or Astranis if you need a reference.

 Task 2 — Anduril is an existing Flow customer.20 systems engineers are active on the platform.
-Domain engineers (ME, EE, SW) haven't adopted it and see it as extra admin work.
+Domain engineers (mechanical, electrical, and software — the people who design and build the actual hardware) haven't adopted it and see it as extra admin work.
 Your job is behavior change, not a purchase decision.
 Close with a concrete live action, not a next-step conversation.

 Background only (do not say in either demo):In reality, Rivian is an actual Flow customer with 1,500 engineers on the platform.
 Scott MacKenzie, Rivian's Director of Product Development Process and Tools, is publicly quoted: “Flow really opened up our collaboration around product requirements.”
 This is why the Rivian persona will be knowledgeable and push back realistically.
 It makes Task 1 harder, not easier.